 The Online Registration for this year's semester is closed!
-Applicants for the semester 2018/19: the online registration for the application will be online again in december 2017.
+Applicants for the semester 2018/19: the online registration for the application will be online again from 18th december 2017 on.

 A meaningful theatre course which includes practical work is only possible when the number of students is manageable.
 Moreover, such a course, as well as the professions for which it prepares the students, demands special capabilities.
 Therefore, the Institute of Applied Theatre Studies has a special admittance process.

 It is the aim of our entrance examination to choose students whose ability is individually considered regarding this course of study.
 The entrance examination process is divided into three stages: First a file, which, upon being awarded a positive mark by the examination commission, is then followed by a written and finally oral examination.
 For all three stages, it is important that the representation of the person, his/her own imagination, own work, inclinations and interests as well as attained capabilities (such as music lessons, theatre workshops, writing etc.) are in the foreground.
 The examination commission is interested in the most individual examination possible.